ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 ## Welcome!

+Testing that the Github Page is pointing at the Correct Location

 Welcome to the pre-PAGE 2022 workshop on *Forest plots in practical use*, given by Pharmetheus and tutored by Niclas Jonsson and Joakim Nyberg.

 The workshop will take place on Tuesday 28th of June, 2022 (09:00-17:00 CEST/GMT+2), in connection to PAGE, in Ljubljana, Slovenia.
 The registration page and workshop description can be found at the [PAGE website](https://www.page-meeting.org/default.asp?id=47&keuze=meeting&mid=23).